marvinzh/sbife/README.md

   - MOV BOT [NUM]:turn downward, and step forward [NUM] step one instruction, one line

+In this task:
--using JavaScript process DOM/strings
+- using JavaScript process DOM/strings
--Parsing instruction & Highlight error instruction
+- Parsing instruction & Highlight error instruction